Manufacture of Baby Milk and Infant Formula

 A Silverson High Shear mixer can produce an agglomerate-free premix in a fraction of the time taken by conventional methods.
 The high concentration of solids made possible by high shear mixing can eliminate the evaporation stage.

+The self-pumping Flashmix draws water from the vessel into the high shear rotor/stator workhead then recirculates it back into the top of the vessel.
 The powder is fed into the specially designed hopper.
-Once the liquid is recirculating the powder feed valve is opened.
-The powder is drawn into the venturi, where the liquid and powder streams are instantly mixed and pass immediately to the inlet of the high shear In-Line mixer.
-The liquid and solids are then subjected to intense high shear in the workhead of the In-Line mixer.
+Once the water is recirculating the powder feed valve can be opened.
+The powder is drawn into the liquid stream and passes many immediately to the inlet of the In-Line mixer.
+The liquid and solids are subjected to intense high shear in the workhead of the In-Line mixer before being pumped back into the vessel.
+A short recirculation period completes the hydration process.

 High Shear Batch Mixers